How Much Does Invoice Factoring Costs?

 - Let’s say that you are selling a $100 invoice that will be paid in 60 days.
 You have been offered an advance rate of 80%.

 - Let’s see how factoring fees will be calculated using the two most common methods.

-Flat Discount: In this rate model, commonly used by the new wave of online lenders, factoring company rates are applied on the gross invoice value, not on the amount advanced, to calculate the factoring fee.
+In this model, commonly used by the new wave of online lenders, fees are calculated by applying a rate on the gross invoice value instead of on the amount advanced.

 - First 30 days: $100 *2% = $2.00